moltenjson/MoltenJSON/README.md

 The library is configured to produce javadoc and sources JARs.
 This should allow you to browse JavaDocs from your project directly.

 # Download
-If you aren't using Maven or Gradle, then you should consider using [JAR files](https://github.com/ReflxctionDev/SimpleJSON/releases/) instead.
+If your project does not use a build system like Maven or Gradle, then you should consider adding [JAR files](https://github.com/ReflxctionDev/SimpleJSON/releases/) to your classpath instead.

 # Examples
 For examples, take a look at the [examples](https://github.com/ReflxctionDev/SimpleJSON/tree/master/src/main/java/examples) package.